-The two men who disenterred the carved stone blocks while renovating Rosslyn’s carriage barn suspected that they might be two halves of a form used for casting.
+The two men who disinterred the carved stone blocks while renovating Rosslyn’s carriage barn (Doug Decker and Jacob Sawitsky) suspected that they might be two halves of a form used for casting.
 But what?
 They are remarkably similar for hand carved artifacts, but I can’t discern a likely product that would have been cast with this form.

 “A canon ball,” one suggested hopefully.

 Possibly, though the fill tube is enormous and would have required lots of finish work once the casting cooled.

 My gut tells me that these hefty artifacts were originally part of a stone gutter system.

 I’ve searched for evidence and initially turned up little (except for some antique metal gutters for sale on eBay that don’t really support my hypothesis.)
 And just when I began to acknowledge that I might be chasing a fantasy, I stumbled across the following excerpt and image which appear to be consistent with my speculation.

 Stone Gutters: Scattered about in no particular location that could pinpoint where these sections of masonry were originally installed, are pieces of sandstone with a hollowed out semi-circular trough running the length of the piece, roughly three feet long each.
 Five have been unearthed todate.
 These heavy pieces of masonry are very old and as far I can tell are stone gutters which would have sat at the head of the external walls to carry rainwater from the sloping slate roofs.
 I have produced a series of sketches which illustrtate how the stone was sited in the wall.
 (Parlington Hall)

 I’m not to ready to close the book on this mystery, so I’m reaching out to you for thoughts.
 Any and all insights would be welcome and appreciated!